Nationwide student accounts review

 - Interest-free unarranged overdraft.
 If you go over your arranged overdraft limit, you still won’t be charged interest.
 However, you won’t be to spend any more money until you’re back under your arranged limit.

-- No foreign loading fees.
-You won’t be charged any loading fees when using your debit card overseas.
+- No overseas card fees.
+You won’t be charged any fees when using your debit card to make purchases or withdraw money overseas.

 Pros and cons